MLB Stock Watch: Aaron Hicks and Justin Bour on the rise

 STOCK DOWN

 Andrew McCutchen: The former MVP winner is coming off a disappointing season and has arguably been even worse in 2017.
 Here are his slugging percentages over the past four seasons, respectively: .542, .488, .430, .403.
-That’s not a good trend, especially for someone in the prime of their career.
+That’s not a good trend, especially for someone in the prime of his career.
 McCutchen isn’t this bad, as he’s clearly dealt with some bad luck – his current .243 BABIP is well below his career mark (.328), but he’s recently been moved to No. 6 in a lineup that’s scored more runs than only a handful of teams in baseball this year.
 McCutchen’s “slump” has extended so long now, it’s safe to question whether he’ll ever be the hitter he once was again.

-Albert Pujols: He’s somehow on pace to finish with 23 homers and 108 RBI despite a .698 OPS.
-Yes, that’s 108 RBI with a sub-.700 OPS, which is unprecedented.
+Albert Pujols: He’s somehow on pace to finish with 23 homers and 108 RBIs despite a .698 OPS.
+Yes, that’s 108 RBIs with a sub-.700 OPS, which is unprecedented.
 Pujols is a Hall of Famer who just surpassed Babe Ruth on the all-time hit list and is one homer away from No. 600, but it’s clear his recent fantasy value has very much been tied to hitting directly behind Mike Trout (and his .461 OBP), something that will no longer happen for about the next eight weeks.
 Pujols is batting .229/.264/.381 with the bases empty this season.

 Yasiel Puig: I keep waiting for him to improve but instead it’s been the opposite: here are his OPS marks since entering the league, respectively: .925, .863, .758, .740, .720.
-That trend makes McCuthcen’s look bland.
+That trend makes McCutchen’s look bland.
 Puig has a cannon for an arm, and it’s tough to write off someone his age based on what he’s done in the past, but Puig is going to be a bench player once the Dodgers get healthy (Cody Bellinger is so legit).

 Todd Frazier: It’s fine to hit .247 (Frazier’s career BA) when you add 35+ homers.
 But Frazier is hitting .184 after he finished with a .225 BA last season.
 Frazier entered the year as a top-70 fantasy pick, but he’s currently the No. 422 player.
 And this is with him hitting in U.S. Cellular Field, which has increased home runs for right-handers more than any other AL park other than Yankee Stadium over the past three seasons.